How Much Does a TIG Welder Cost in 2026?

 Cost for Welding by Method

-As of 2025-11-10.
-TIG typically lands at the upper end of shop rates because it’s slower and more precise.
-Many U.S. shops quote around $60–$125 per hour, with TIG often in the top bands.
-Per-inch pricing varies by alloy and joint prep.
+As of 2026-02-26.
+TIG usually falls at the higher end of shop rates.
+It is slower and more precise.
+Many U.S. shops quote $60 to $125 per hour.
+TIG often hits the top of that range.
+Per-inch pricing depends on alloy and joint prep.

 Illustration comparing TIG cost bands versus other welding methods